adobecom/express-milo/README.md

 - **Effect**:
   - Can be merged alongside other PRs without file conflict concerns
   - Bypasses some restrictions in batch merging
-- **Usage**: Add for documentation, test, or configuration changes that don't affect functionality
+- **Usage**: Add for documentation, test, or configuration changes that don't affect functionality.
+Always add "Ready for QA" when reviews are complete.

 #### **Do Not Merge**
 - **Purpose**: Prevents PR from being auto-merged